 There were around 3,000 spectators at the Powderhall Grounds in Edinburgh on Saturday 9 October as Queen’s Park hammered Heart of Midlothian 8-1 on a pitch that was in very poor condition after recent heavy rain.
 The Queen’s Park scorers were Kay, Ker (2), Holm, Smith (2), Fraser and an own goal.

 On Saturday 16 October 1880, Queen’s Park travelled to Kinning Park to face Rangers.
 A big crowd witnessed an exciting contest.
-Geordie Ker opened the scoring for Queen’s with a long shot in three minutes but Struthers equalised with a fine goal just before half-time.
-Angus put Rangers ahead after the break but, five minutes from time, Gillespie could only parry a hard Fraser shot and Billy Anderson equalised “amidst the wildest excitement”.
-The match finished 2-2.
+George Ker opened the scoring for Queen’s with a long shot in three minutes but Willie Struthers equalised with a fine goal just before half-time.
+Angus put Rangers ahead after the break but, with five minutes to go, the Light Blues' goalkeeper George Gillespie could only parry a hard Fraser shot and Willie Anderson equalised “amidst the wildest excitement”.
+The match finished two goals apiece.

 The weather was beautiful on Saturday 23 October 1880 when Queen’s Park and Pilgrims met at Hampden Park in the third round of the Scottish Cup.
 Many of the Pilgrims players were former members of the Parkgrove club of Govan.
 An enjoyable, but one-sided game, finished in an 8-1 victory for Queen’s Park.
 Once again, the newspapers did not agree about the identity of the goal scorers.
 The first half scorers were Anderson, Anderson or Fraser, and McNeil.
 The five second half goals came from a scrimmage, Gow, Smith, Anderson, and either McNeil or Smith.
 Godwin pulled one back for Pilgrims near the end.